 Select Answer to see Preferred Response

 A 6-year-old male who recently immigrated to the United States from Asia is admitted to the hospital with dyspnea.
 Physical exam reveals a gray pseudomembrane in the patient's oropharynx along with lymphadenopathy.
 The patient develops myocarditis and expires on hospital day 5.
-Which of the following would have prevented this patient's initial infection?
+Which of the following would have prevented this patient's presentation and decline?